chandra-phang/mini-aspire/README.md

 # Mini Aspire API

-This app that allows authenticated users to go through a loan application.
+This app will allows authenticated users to go through a loan application.
 All the loans will be assumed to have a “weekly” repayment frequency.
-I am adding few ideas to make this app more reasonal for me.
 - Adding cash_balance in users table, so overpaid loan can still be stored in user account
 - Adding validation so approver can't approve their own loan

-I have not added unit tests yet since I think the all functionality are already covered in feature tests.

 ### Run Locally